tytydraco/yessleep/out/My_sons_been_collecting_chicken_teeth_I_just_wish_I_knew_what_they_really_were_before_it_was_too_late.md

 *Gutless bitch*.
 I knew the words were meant for me.
 The carving was so deep, I could see the white of her skull.

 I stumbled back, slipping on a piece of intestine that had been carelessly discarded and rushed back outside to see Shaun.
-I hopped back into the truck with Shaun, and it dawned on me that in the whirlwind of chaos that had just happened, I hadn't even called the police yet.
+I hopped back into the truck and it dawned on me that in the whirlwind of chaos that had just unfolded, I hadn't even called the police yet.
 Almost worse, I didn't know what the fuck to tell them.

 Me and Shaun have since moved, and I ended up telling the cops a deranged woman had broken in and chased us out before butchering my girlfriend when she got home.
 It was all true, they said my story checked out but they never found who killed her, rather, they never found my wife.

 We've traded the farm life for a nice safe apartment with very few hiding spots, and have been living modestly.

-But the reason I've decided to share all this is because this morning, Shaun ran up to me with his hands cupped.
+But the reason I've decided to share all this is because this morning, Shaun ran up to me, hands cupped.

 "Look dad!"
 He said before un-cupping his hands to reveal small, dark, rotten looking pebbles.
 "I found chicken teeth under my bed this morning!!".